-Our family recently watched the new movie The Stray, and it was quite a tear-jerker.
-(Spoiler alert…) While it was a very clean and enjoyable movie, it could potentially raise some serious questions from your kids about what happens when a family pet dies.
+Our family recently watched The Stray, and the movie is quite a tear-jerker (spoiler alert).
+Although it’s very clean and enjoyable, it will likely raise serious questions from kids about what happens when a family pet dies.
 Do dogs go to heaven?
 Do cats?
 What about goldfish?
 What will you tell children when they inquire about their beloved departed animals?

-Losing a family pet can be a difficult thing, especially for a child.
-But it can also be a positive thing for preparing a child to know how to cope with the struggles of life and the realities of death that they are certain to face as they age.
+Losing a family pet can be difficult, especially for a child.
+But it can also prepare a child to cope with the struggles of life and the realities of death that they’re certain to face as they age.

-Whether your family has experienced this or have yet to, here are a few thoughts to help you discuss this sensitive subject with your kids (or to file away for future use):
+Whether your family has experienced this or have yet to, here are a few thoughts to help you discuss this sensitive subject with kids (or to file away for future use).

-A family pet has the potential to be so enjoyed that they oftentimes become “one of the family.”
-We connect with them emotionally, and they bring us great joy and happiness.
-This is a beautiful reminder of the good gifts that God has given us to enjoy in His creation.
+A family pet has the potential to be so enjoyed that they often become “one of the family.”
+We connect with them emotionally, and they bring us great joy.
+This is a beautiful reminder of the good gifts God has given us to enjoy in His creation.

 Genesis 1:7 God breathed into man the breath of life, and man became a living soul.

-- We are conscious of the future.
+- People are conscious of the future.
 Animals live only for the moment.

-Just as God created animals different than us, God’s love for them is also different than His love for us.
+Just as God created animals different from us, God’s love for them is also different from His love for us.
 Mankind is God’s prize creation.
 This is why God sent His only Son to the cross to save the souls of men.